saman488/msc_fl_project/README.md

 ## Experiment 1 — Baseline Federated Learning Study

-The main federated learning study evaluates **FedAvg, FedProx, and SCAFFOLD** under controlled client-data heterogeneity.
+Earlier baseline experiments evaluated **FedAvg, FedProx, and SCAFFOLD** under controlled client-data heterogeneity.

 For each dataset, training data is partitioned across five federated clients.
 The study includes an IID condition and fixed Dirichlet non-IID conditions, with multiple partition seeds used to avoid basing the comparison on a single client allocation.